johnanvik/devops-colouring/SETUP.md

 Use script at https://josh-ops.com/posts/github-script-to-add-users-to-teams/

+Collaborators need to accept the invite before they can be added to the project.
+Script to add to project?

 # Training
 TODO: Create a tutorial video showing how to use GitHub project (or find one?)